mario872/sentralify/README.md

 ]
 ```
 Yes, if you're the teacher that posted this who is reading this, then I can take it down if you want me to, no I will not bother asking for verification if it is really you, yes I will just make up a notice about school ending 5 weeks before the summer holidays, and this is definitely official.
+Also, if you are that teacher, and I think I remember who that teacher is a year later, man, you are a great teacher.
+I loved having you for Science.
 The general gist of how sentralify returns your notices is multiple dictionaries in a list, each containing the title, date, author, and content.
 The content is in markdown formatting, to retain the formatting that is added by teachers on Sentral.
 If you wanted to access the first notice's author, then you would run ```sentralify(config)['notices'][0]['author']```

 #### Calendar